OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ba/mentions.md

 ---
 title: mentions
-description: The page provides details on how to plot weekly bars of stock's interest over time with a python script.
+description: "The page provides details on how to plot weekly bars of stock's interest" over time with a python script.
 It includes usage and parameters like start date.
 keywords:
 - stock mentions